 We evaluate alphabet conservation between structurally similar proteins by computing the average mutual information of letter pairs observed in equivalent positions of FSSP structural alignments.
-These alignments each have a "master"
+These alignments each have a "master" belonging to FSSP's representative set (none of which share greater than 25% sequence identity) and a collection of "slaves" that are structurally aligned to the master by DALI.
+35,42

-1Our neural networks were built with an in-house software package, PREDICT-2ND, which will be released in 2003.
+[†]Our neural networks were built with an in-house software package, PREDICT-2ND, which will be released in 2003.